Midori (actress): Career

 In 1997, she recorded a duet with Oran "Juice" Jones at Tommy Boy Records and performed on tour with Puff Daddy and Lil' Kim.
 The next year, Spike Lee offered Watley a role in He Got Game - as a prostitute - a role she declined because she did not want to play a sex worker.
 Watley was featured in the British documentary Glamour Girlz on Channel 4, which documents Black women in the adult film industry.
 Watley was featured in the show alongside Charmaine Sinclair, who had relocated to Los Angeles from London to further her career, and porn legend Ron Jeremy.
 In the series, Watley helps Sinclair expand her career into the adult film industry.
 Watley also discusses her desire to move into music, and is seen meeting by phone with Luther Campbell of 2 Live Crew to discuss prospects.

 In 1999, she had one track entitled 5-10-15-20, which she wrote on the Porn to Rock compilation, which was released on Tommy Boy Records.
 The single features Oran "Juice" Jones.
 In an interview with the National Post, Watley said that she was pursuing a career in hip hop by using her fame as a porn star.
 Then National Post music critic Finbarr O'Reilly called Watley's single on the compilation "one of the better tracks".
 To support the compilation, Watley toured with fellow porn performers Madison Stone, Johnny Toxic, and Nina Whett, including performing at South by Southwest.
 That same year, Kid Rock produced the track F.M.A. for the Deep Porn compilation with Midori on vocals.
 The New York Daily News described the single as "moaning unprintable pillow talk over a backdrop of distorted guitars and hip-hop drums".
-She also appeared on the cover of Eminem and Royce da 5'9"'s side project Bad Meets Evil's single "Nuttin' to Do".
-Watley has a second track, "Zap", produced by Wide (a duo consisting of Liquid Todd and Dr. Luke).
+She also appeared on the cover of the Bad Meets Evil's single "Nuttin' to Do".
+Watley has a second track, "Zap", produced by Wide.
 Watley credits Madonna and Lil' Kim as opening the door for sex positive performers, and sex workers, to perform music in mainstream entertainment.